kndugan/todo-list/README.md

 ## Description

-In this project, I've create a simple todo list for a vacation to capture tasks.
+In this project, I've used [React](https://github.com/facebook/create-react-app) to create a simple todo list for a vacation to capture tasks.
 The user can add todos with a form or remove todos by clicking on the item they'd like to remove.

 The starter code was provided by MIT xPro.